 Over-fertilizing sugar snap peas can reduce the plant’s harvest.

-Compost at the time of planting will provide all the feed the plant requires for the growing season.
+Compost and aged manure at the time of planting will provide all the feed the plant requires for the growing season.

 Sugar Snap Pea Varieties